anu106/Indian-Armed-Forces/README.md

  - Blog Posts
  - Login and Registration for Normal Users as well as Officers
  - Admin login with the following features:
    - Delete User Accounts
-        - Accept/Deny Verification requests from Officers
+   - Accept or Deny Verification requests from Officers
    - Add/Delete News,Notifications,Articles
    - Delete Blog Posts
  - Each of these can be searched with their related information
  - Search for Users by Username,Name
  - Interact with Officers through Live Chat and Blog features